steve-fryatt/makefiles/README.md

 from the root folder of the project, which will copy the necessary files in to the location indicated by `$SFTOOLS_MAKE`.

 To build the manual, Mantools must also have been installed.
-This msut be done *after* installing the Shared Makefiles; returning to the Shared Makefiles project and running
+This must be done *after* installing the Shared Makefiles; returning to the Shared Makefiles project and running

 	make install